Floquet chiral hinge modes and their interplay with Weyl physics in a three-dimensional lattice: Chiral hinge modes for open boundary conditions

+More precisely, as demonstrated in Appendix \ref{Appendix:Hinge states}, after four reflections by the surfaces, a particle comes back to the original point in the $ xy $-plane but shifts by $-2$ units in $z$-direction to an equivalent lattice site.
+One can similarly verify that a particle comes back to the same $ (x,y) $ transverse point after four reflections by the opposite $ x=L $ and $ y=L $ planes accompanied by a shift by $ +2 $ lattice unites along $ z $ direction.

+In this way, the particle's trajectory starting from any lattice site would roughly covers a quasi-1D region in the $ xy $-plane along $ \boldsymbol{e}_x - \boldsymbol{e}_y $ directions, whose length is proportional to the distance away from the hinge $ x=y=1 $.
+All complete double loop trajectories in the $ xy $-plane would be associated with a shift by $ -2 $ or $ +2 $ along $ z $, depending on whether they are closer to the $ x=y=1 $ or $ x=y=L $ hinge.
+Although such a picture applies to a particle situated further away from the hinges, the advance in the $-z$ or $+z$ direction takes place also for trajectories situated very close to the hinge $ x=y=1 $ or $ x=y=L $ where the particle is reflected simultaneously from both hinge planes, as illustrated in Fig.~\ref{fig:model}(d) for the $ x=y=1 $ hinge.

+The fact that trajectories represent closed loops in the $ xy $-plane allows us to construct analytically the eigenstates of the stroboscopic evolution operator $ U_F $ with open boundaries in $ x,y $ and periodic boundary along $ z $.
+The details are elaborated in Appendix~\ref{Appendix:Hinge states} while we outline the results and derivations below.
+We would chiefly describe the hinge related to $ x=y=1 $, while mention certain results for $ x=y=L $ directly.

-Suppose the particle intially occupies a site of the sublattice $B$ with transverse coordinates $y=1$ and $x=M+1$, so the particle is situated at the hinge surface oriented in $-y$ direction, and is $M\ge0$ sites away from another $-x$ hinge surface.
-In that case, it takes $\left(2M+1\right)$ driving periods for the particle to come back to the initial position $\left(M+1,1\right)$ in the $xy$ plane, while having shifted by $-2$ lattice units in $z$ direction, i.e.\
+Suppose the particle initially occupies a site of the sublattice $B$ with transverse coordinates $y=1$ and $x=M+1$, so the particle is situated at the hinge surface $ x=1 $ and is $M\ge0$ sites away from the other $ y=1 $ hinge surface, as illustrated in Figs.~\ref{fig:hinge-stroboscop-1} and \ref{fig:hinge-stroboscop-2} for $M=4$ and $M=5$.
+In that case, it takes $2M+1$ driving periods for the particle to come back to the initial position $\left(M+1,1\right)$ in the $xy$ plane, while having shifted by $-2$ lattice units in $z$ direction, i.e.